flow-typed/flow-typed/README.md

 Installs libdefs from looking at your package.json.

 If `package-specification` was specified, only that one libdef will be installed.
-If the `--ignoreDeps` flag was specified, the libdefs for the specified deps will be ignored. i.e: `--ignoreDeps dev bundle peer`.
+If the `--ignoreDeps` flag was specified, the libdefs for the specified deps will be ignored. i.e: `--ignoreDeps dev bundled peer`.

 ```bash
 flow-typed install foo@1.2.3